Arijit-Basu/HermioneBot/README.md

 		- uses split, replace, transpose, delete, insert operations
 		- returns word with high probability of having been mispelled by the user

+	**note:** you can follow Hermione's computation as many of the system inputs and intermediate states are logged in the terminal

 ### Happy Path:
 1. Enter name -> Click "Reply"
 2. Ask a question adhering to the following syntax (as provided by the Penn Treebank POS tagger):